I may receive a commission from a purchase. See more details here.

 That is... if they have what you are looking for.

 I am old enough to remember using paper maps to get around in unknown territory.
-That meant I'd have to check the map when I made a stop.
+That meant that I'd have to stop to check out the paper map.
 Or...
 I would rely on a my navigator (Judy) to help me know when and where to turn.

 Our Changing Times

-But today, though, maps are digital.
+Today, as you know, maps are digital.
 They are easily pulled up on computers, tablets, phones, and dash navigators.
-I have completely quit using paper maps.
+I have basically quit using paper maps.
 And...
 I know some of you out there have never used a paper map.

 Texas Hill Country Map, estimated outline oval.Texas Hill Country by Google